 9. Never pay for shipping.

-Paying for shipping is a total buzzkill.
+Paying for shipping — especially for back-to-school clothes — is a total buzzkill.
 And, frankly, I never do it.
-If I can’t find a free shipping code or spend the minimum (most frequently, $50.00), I utilize other ways to get free shipping such as free in-store pickup or free shipping on orders placed in a store.
+If I can’t find a free shipping code or spend the minimum (most frequently, $50), I utilize other ways to get free shipping such as free in-store pickup or free shipping on orders placed in a store.
 I’ve actually used the latter as a way to ship wedding gifts out of state for free.

-- JCPenney ships orders over $50.00 to any location or JCPenney store for free.
+- JCPenney ships orders over $75 to any location or over $25 to JCPenney stores for free.

 - Kohl’s will ship any item to any US location when you order from a kiosk in the store.

 - Macy’s ships select items to stores for free and gives shoppers a 15-20% off coupon to use on their next purchase when they pick up the order.

 10. Use apps to find additional savings on back-to-school clothes.

 There are some great apps out there for saving money on back-to-school kids’ clothes, even when you’re shopping in store.
 Here are a few favorites:

 - Target Circle in the Target app features percent-off “coupons” you can find by browsing categories or scanning a price tag in the store.
 Select the offer, load it to your Target Circle, then apply all discounts at the register with the scan of one barcode on your smartphone.